 I thought of baking a Walnut Dulce de Leche Meringue Cake, but I got confused, and the cakes were too thin to split.
 So here goes the adaptation to trifle dessert.
 If you’re afraid of cakes, you can achieve the same combination of flavors and layers in a trifle, which is why they were so popular.
 I recommend you do this; it’s much easier to assemble than a cake.

-This recipe was suggested to me by a faithful follower of the blog from my hometown Rancagua: Jose Ignacio.
+A faithful follower of the blog from my hometown Rancagua: Jose Ignacio, suggested this recipe to me.
 Thank you so much!

 I love this trend in cakes in Chile, where layers of meringue, cake, and different fillings mix, leaving everyone happy.
 The other combination I like is Queen Anne: walnut cake, cherry jam, vanilla, and puff pastry with dulce de leche and Chantilly cream.

 For a cake, I recommend doubling the recipe.